alessiotucci/minishell/readme.md

 | 23 - 25 | **Signal Handling**: Handle signals like `SIGINT` (Ctrl+C) and `SIGTSTP` (Ctrl+Z).
 This will involve writing signal handler functions. | GitHub |
 | 26 - 28 | **Error Handling and Testing**: Implement error handling to make your shell robust.
 Test your shell thoroughly to ensure it works as expected. | GitHub |
 | 29 - 30 | **Documentation and Cleanup**: Document your code thoroughly, explaining how each part works.
 Clean up your code, removing unnecessary parts and improving readability.
 Prepare for project submission. | Stack Overflow |

-Remember, building a shell from scratch is a complex task that requires a good understanding of various concepts in operating systems and programming in C. Don't hesitate to seek help if you're stuck, and make sure to take breaks to avoid burnout.
-Good luck! 😊